al3xandr3/al3xandr3.github.io/_posts/2009-04-24-clojure-selenium-crawler.md

   - automation
   - clojure
   - webcrawler
-intro: "I needed a kind of crawler to go around a list of pages, invoke some javascript(tests) and collect the output."
+intro: "I needed a crawler to go around a list of pages, invoke some javascript(tests) and collect the output"
 ---

 I needed a kind of crawler to go around a list of pages, invoke some javascript(tests) and collect the output.